 Kensington Meadows can be accessed directly off London Road and Grosvenor Bridge Road, where these roads lead onto inner roads: Ringswell Gardens in the east, Meadow Lane in the north and through the car park to Morrison’s Supermarket in the west.

-The closest public car parks are located at Avon Street and Charlotte Street.
-Some on-street parking on the roads surrounding the park.
+Where possible we encourage visitors to use sustainable transport and avoid driving to Kensington Meadows.
+If driving, the closest public car parks are located at Avon Street and Charlotte Street.
+There is some on-street parking on the roads surrounding the park.
 Please park considerately and observe any local parking restrictions.

 The Meadows are not always suitable for wheelchair access as the ground is liable to waterlogging, particularly after heavy rainfall.